isomerpages/seab-corp/news/press-releases/_posts/2021-01-11-post-Release of 2020 Singapore Cambridge GCE Ordinary Level Examination Results.md

 <p>To complement the ECG services provided by schools, students can make
-an appointment for online or phone counselling with an ECG Counsellor from the ECG Centre at MOE (Grange Road) via the e-Appointment system at <a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>, calling the ECG hotline at 6831 1420, or emailing <a href="MOE_ECG@moe.gov.sg" rel="noopener noreferrer nofollow" target="_blank">MOE_ECG@moe.gov.sg</a>.
+an appointment for online or phone counselling with an ECG Counsellor from the ECG Centre at MOE (Grange Road) via the e-Appointment system at <a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>, calling the ECG hotline at 6831 1420, or emailing <a href="mailto:MOE_ECG@moe.gov.sg" rel="noopener noreferrer nofollow" target="_blank">MOE_ECG@moe.gov.sg</a>.
 The MOE ECG Centre will offer online or phone counselling from 6 to 20 January 2021, 9.00am to 5.00pm (Saturdays: 9.00am to 12.30pm).</p>
 </li>
 </ol>
 <p><strong><sup><sub>1 </sub></sup><sub>The Cambridge Assessment International Education, the Ministry of Education, Singapore and the Singapore Examinations and Assessment Board (SEAB) are the joint examining authorities for the Singapore-Cambridge General Certificate of Education Ordinary Level Examinations.</sub></strong>